pmnord/plant-management-react-capstone-client/README.md

 ## Developer Roadmap

-1. Users can add comments to their plants
-2. Users can search for other users' gardens via GET /garden
+1. Users can search for other users' gardens via GET /garden/:username
-3. Users can leave comments on other users' gardens
+1. Users can leave comments on other users' gardens